 Among other achievements to his name, he was the first Pakistani in top 35 of young innovators in the world (TR35) by MIT Technology Review and also to receive Google Faculty Research Award in 2011.

-As a vice chancellor, Dr Saif has launched many programs aimed at improving the services provided to the ordinary citizens including police, high-court, city district government, health and education, especially using smartphones.
+As a vice-chancellor, Dr. Saif has launched many programs aimed at improving the services provided to ordinary citizens including police, high-court, city district government, health, and education, especially using smartphones.
 In collaboration with Google, he led the development of Punjab Innovation Policy and launched Plan-9, Pakistan’s first and largest public-sector startup incubator

 Dr. Saif has helped bolster IT in Pakistan and his addition to the Cabinet of Punjab stimulates optimism regarding the growth of IT and ICT research and innovation in Punjab.